intel/visual-quality-inspection/README.md

 ```

 ### 6. Run One Workflow with Docker Compose
-Create your own script and run your changes inside of the container or run inference without waiting for fine-tuning.
+Create your own script and run your changes inside of the container or run the evaluation without waiting for fine-tuning.

 ```mermaid
 %%{init: {'theme': 'dark'}}%%